iyans018/iyans018/README.md

 ## 📌 Highlight Projects

+- **ThesisTrack** is an experimental web-based application developed for a campus internship course.
+It aims to digitalize the thesis supervision process between students and lecturers, making it more efficient and flexible.
+By enabling online supervision sessions, the platform eliminates the need for in-person scheduling, streamlining academic interactions and document tracking.
+This project focuses on enhancing communication and collaboration in higher education through technology.
+Although it is not a production system, it serves as a practical implementation of modern web development concepts.
+- **ModuCommerce** is an experimental backend service developed as part of a final university project.
+It simulates an e-commerce platform using a microservices architecture, where each service communicates asynchronously through RabbitMQ with a publish/subscribe pattern.
+The project was designed to explore system scalability, modularity, and the practical implementation of event-driven architecture in a distributed system.
+Although not a production-grade application, RabbitCart demonstrates key architectural principles suitable for modern backend systems.
+- **SIE** - An information system built to manage and facilitate extracurricular collaboration data between organizations and SMK Wiyata Satya.
 - **Digipactum** – A robust digital agreement management platform featuring dynamic workflow orchestration, a customizable template engine, seamless SharePoint integration, and high-performance parallel processing powered by Celery.
 - **Patricia** - A partner relationship management system designed to record, monitor, and analyze vendor and partner data, while also forecasting potential business collaborations.
-- **SIE** - An information system built to manage and facilitate extracurricular collaboration data between organizations and SMK Wiyata Satya.

 ---